J-Rozas/google-homepage/README.md

-Project which consists of trying to copy the layout of google.com
+Project which consists of trying to emulate the layout of google.com